Free up firm capacity with Live Expert Cleanup

 Give some scrutiny to data collection and entry, reconciliation, and other areas that can take up a lot of time and leave the door open for human error.

-Check into what you can do to move toward a fully automated end-to-end process.
+Look into what you can do to move toward a fully automated end-to-end process.
 Ask your accountant peers how they automated the identified manual parts.
 Deep dive into accounting software and third-party apps.
 Embracing automation buys back the resource of time, but also paves the way for cleaner, error-free data.

 quote image

 Take time to circle the areas in your processes that are lagging and may need refreshing.
-There could be many more timesaving areas not available when the current process was first established.
+There could be many more time-saving areas not available when the current process was first established.

 2. Natural next evaluation point: technology changes